Toxic Black Mold

 Mycotoxins

-There are three main types of symptoms that mold can cause:
+There are three main types of symptoms mold can cause:

 Toxic Symptoms from Exposure to Toxic Mold

-Mold spores that are breathed into a person's lungs can begin to grow if the person's immune system is not strong enough to stop them.
-Therefore people with weaker immune systems such as immune-compromised people, immune-suppressed people or the elderly can suffer opportunistic infections from mold.
-Mold infections can also occurs in the sinuses, skin and digestive system.
+Sometimes mold spores that are breathed into a person's lungs begin to grow inside them.
+Mold infections like this can also grow in the sinuses, skin or digestive system.

 Physical Examination for Mold Symptoms